 It’s probably not hard to believe that Home Alone is one of the highest grossing comedies of all time.
 Decades after its release, it’s still a Christmas classic (and hotly contested top holiday watch).
 So this begs the question: when so many films lose their appeal after advances in technology and story-telling in general, how is it that Home Alone still holds up?
 Most if not all amazing films start with a brilliant script, and the Home Alone screenplay is no exception.
 Let’s delve into how this hero’s journey has stood the test of time.

-Click above to read and download the entire Home Alone script PDF
+Click to view and download the entire Home Alone script PDF below.

 Written by John Hughes

 A director, producer, and screenwriter, John Hughes is credited with creating some of the most beloved films in American film history (including The Breakfast Club, Pretty in Pink, and Ferris Bueller’s Day Off… to name very few).
 While he was an avid film consumer since his adolescence, Hughes bounced from marketing to comedy writing to magazine contributor before establishing himself in the mid-'80s as a leading coming-of-age film writer/director.

 STRUCTURE OF HOME ALONE SCREENPLAY

 Here is the story structure for Home Alone screenplay:

 The McAllister family prepares for a Christmas trip to Paris.
 A cop with a gold tooth tries to extract info from them, and Kevin McAllister is a nuisance to his family.
 Kevin, established as our protagonist, is banished to the attic for misbehaving.

 A storm leaves the home without power, which culminates in a faulty headcount as the family preps to leave for the airport; Kevin is home alone.